meszaros-lajos-gyorgy/greehill-frontend-assignment/README.md

 `npm run build -- --env root=https://greehill.com/tesztfeladat/`

 Ez a futtatáshoz szükséges összes fájlt a dist-be teszi, ami aztán mehet fel a root-ban megadott útvonal alá.
-Ha a `-- --env root=...` nincs megadva, akkor a fájlok relatív útvonallal lesznek bekötve
+Ha a `-- --env root=...` nincs megadva, akkor a fájlok relatív útvonallal lesznek bekötve.

+## Game of Life definíciója

+- Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+- Any live cell with two or three live neighbours lives on to the next generation.
+- Any live cell with more than three live neighbours dies, as if by overpopulation.
+- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.